 After the initial consult you will need to form a brief so we can fully understand what you would like to achieve within the project.
 The more information you give us at this stage the more we will be able to design to your needs and expectations.

 When forming your brief think about:

-What rooms are required/how many
+What rooms are required/how many?

 Design ideas, what you like and what you dislike

-Future use of the building, will you need a home office, is your family expanding?
+Future use of the building.
+Will you need a home office?
+Is your family expanding?

 What is your budget?

 Once you have given us you design brief, we will put together a fee’s proposal.
-This will have a breakdown of the various stages of the process and the fees related to that stage.
-At the design stage we may require the services if a surveyor or other independent consultants.
+This will have a breakdown of the various stages of the process and the fees related to each stage.
+At the design stage we may require the services of a surveyor or other independent consultants.
 We will advise you if these services are required and obtain a quote for you during this stage.

 Once you have accepted our quote, we will set up your project file.
 This includes inspecting the site and assessing any conditions and constraints, assessing regulations and territorial authority rules as well as selecting any secondary consultants likely to be required (these will be engaged by you).
 We will confirm your brief and prepare 'as built' drawings of the existing structure which will require us to come and measure and photograph your house (this will be needed for any work on an existing building).
 We will also obtain any existing documents from the Territorial Authority.

 During this stage we will use the brief provided by you and the information that has been gathered to produce a concept design.
 This will include all relevant information of your site/property and any council requirements/restrictions.
 We will produce proposed plans which show possible options as well as elevations and 3D perspectives which help give a clear depiction of where the design is heading.
 We will then meet again to go through the concept design, what you like and what you would like to be changed can all be discussed at this time.